kienndo/Sanntidsprogrammering/README.md

 # TTK4145 - ELEVATOR PROJECT, GROUP 63

-This code has been implemented related to the NTNU course TTK4145 Sanntidsprogrammering
+This code has been implemented for the NTNU course TTK4145 Sanntidsprogrammering (Real-time programming)

 ## Usage